mickfuzz/phd4/_posts/thesis_chapters/2023-5-4-Process-Design.md

 Some requests did not fit into these categories - see Schell's lenses work for a more complete taxonomy.

 We can describe these features as game design patterns.
-Driven by the requests of learners, I developed tutorials to support students implement these patterns.
+Driv(Appendix R.4.1)en by the requests of learners, I developed tutorials to support students implement these patterns.
 This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

 #### Tensions and related to navigation of various documentations sources